 How do I use the Makerspace?

-Visit Te Rua Makerspace anytime during opening hours for individual or group making.
-The doors are closed to buffer sound and after hours, access is by request by asking at the information desk.
+Visit Te Rua Makerspace anytime between 9am-5pm weekdays for individual or group making.
+The doors may be closed to buffer sound.
 Workshops and events are promoted via social media and on the library events calendar where you can book in for a session.

 Who can use the Makerspace?

 Te Rua Makerspace is accessible to all current UC students, staff and authorised visitors.

 Use of the Makerspace is at your own risk.
 Please read the equipment safety sheets, follow the advice of Makerspace staff and adhere to protocols for using the space.